 All three markets saw their farmland values increase at least once over the last three years, but at rates of growth, and in patterns, that differed dramatically.
 Both Australia and Canada saw only growth over the last three years, while U.S. values, which fell for five consecutive quarters, now appear to have halted their slide.

-- Canadian farmland values increased at an average annual rate of 7.9% in 2016.
-While farmland values continue to strengthen, their rate of growth continues to slow overall.
-This is the third consecutive year the overall rate of increase declined year-over-year.
-Average farmland values in Canada increased 22.1% in 2013, 14.3% in 2014, and 10.1% in 2015.
+- Canadian farmland values increased at an average annual rate of 7.9% in 2016 PDF (3.6 MB).
+This was the slowest pace of growth since 2013, after increasing 22.1% in 2013, 14.3% in 2014, and 10.1% in 2015.

 - Unlike Canada’s values, this year’s growth represented the largest rate of increase in Australian values since 2013.
 As the rate of growth in Canadian land values wanes, the Australian trend of rising values seems to be accelerating.